spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 <br />

-- Deploy a VM from template.
+- Deploy a VM from a template.
 Palette provides out-of-the-box templates, or your organization may provide templates.
+For the latter, refer to the [Create a VM Template](/vm-management/create-manage-vm/create-vm-template) guide.

 - Create an empty VM and install the Operating System (OS) using a standard method, such as a Preboot Execution Environment (PXE) or optical disk image (ISO).

 - Clone an existing VM.
-Refer to the [Create a VM Template](/vm-management/create-manage-vm/create-vm-template) guide.

-Administrators can also import virtual machines from their VMware vSphere environment into Palette.
+Administrators can also import virtual machines from their existing VMware vSphere environment into Palette.

-Although no additional components are required in VMs, the QEMU Guest Agent is an optional component that runs inside a VM and provides additional runtime information.
+Although no additional components are required in VMs, the **QEMU Guest Agent** is an optional component that runs inside a VM and provides runtime information.

 Additionally, Virtio is a virtualization standard for network and disk device drivers where only the guest's device driver knows it is running in a virtual environment, and cooperates with the hypervisor.
 This enables guests to receive high performance network and disk operations and provides most of the performance benefits of paravirtualization.